Books by Cy Wakeman

 Life’s Messy, Live Happy

-Things Don’t Have to be Perfect for You to be Content (Coming in March 2022)
+Things Don’t Have to be Perfect for You to be Content (2022)

 By the time we become adults, most of us have joined the religion of suffering, which preaches that unless circumstances are controlled, life will be a mess.
 We compare ourselves to others and speculate about an impossible-to-know future, holding out hope for an improved life through getting ahead, fulfilling passion, or finding true love.
 But the idea that happiness comes from putting effort toward altering one’s circumstances is harmful and backward.
 What if we instead learned to understand that circumstances can rarely be controlled, and that life is, and always will be, messy?